mtkopone/smoax/README.md

 });
 ```

-See the [tests](https://github.com/mtkopone/smoax/blob/master/spec/smoax-spec.js) for more examples of usage.
+See the [tests](https://github.com/mtkopone/smoax/blob/master/spec/jasmine-test.js) for more examples of usage.

-## Details, details
+### Jasmine Matchers

 `this.addMatchers(smoax.setup())` registers the following Jasmine matchers: